Cure Parkinson’s Ventoux ‘Club des Cinglés’ Challenge

 - 4 x breakfasts

 - 4 x 3-course evening meals in a local restaurant (with up to half a bottle of wine per person per night)

 - snacks, fruit, cake, water etc. on cycling days

-- 2 fully customised vehicles for all your nutritional, mechanical, moral support and first aid needs
+- 2-3 (depending on group size) fully customised vehicles for all your nutritional, mechanical, moral support and first aid needs

 - Colour route maps with directions and profiles of the climbs